blakehaswell/FIR-Long-Briefs/Effects of controls/effects-of-controls.md

 ## Threat and error management

 *   Threat and error management (TEM) is a safety management approach
-*   TEM is the process of detecting and responding to threads and errors before they compromise safety
+*   TEM is the process of detecting and responding to threats and errors before they compromise safety
 *   **Threats** have the potential to have a negative effect on flight safety
 *   **Errors** are flight crew actions (or inactions) which can lead to an **undesirable aircraft state** (UAS)
 *   We combat threats and errors by implementing **countermeasures**